randomstring/FRC-Programming-Curriculum/Lessons/00-Lesson.md

 ![Download links look like this](https://raw.githubusercontent.com/randomstring/FRC-Programming-Curriculum/master/Lessons/imgs/Download_Links.png)

 Here is a direct link to the detailed instructions from screenstepslive.com:
 <https://wpilib.screenstepslive.com/s/currentCS/m/getting_started/l/999999-installing-c-and-java-development-tools-for-frc>

+Here's a YouTube video installation
+guide: <https://www.youtube.com/watch?v=AWf_4dxKpT8> NOTE: This video is from January 2019, some file names will have changed due to new software releases.

+#### GitHub Desktop

-Then install the GitHub desktop software:
+Next install the GitHub desktop software:

 <https://help.github.com/en/desktop/getting-started-with-github-desktop/installing-github-desktop>

--   URL instruction, just follow directions
--   hints on which bundles you want to download
--   warnings about potential problems
-    -   don't wait to download at school, network is slow
-    -   installing Java
--   reminder to ask for help
+## Next Steps

+### Getting a Copy of the Robot Code

+ Clone the repo.

+### Build the Robot Code

+ Instructions for building the robot code go here.

-1. Advanced Topics
+## Advanced Topics

     If you don't have a laptop you can try to install all the software onto a portable thumb drive or some other type of portable